Yehuda Bauer: Views and opinions

-Bauer believes that Hitler was the key figure who caused the Holocaust, and that at some point in the later half of 1941, he gave a series of orders which called for the genocide of the entire Jewish population.
-Bauer has pointed to the discovery of an entry in Himmler's notebook dated December 18, 1941 where Himmler wrote down the question "What to do with the Jews of Russia?"
+Bauer believed that Hitler was the key figure who caused the Holocaust, and that at some point in the later half of 1941, he gave a series of orders which called for the genocide of the entire Jewish population.
+Bauer pointed to the discovery of an entry in Himmler's notebook dated 18 December 1941 where Himmler wrote down the question "What to do with the Jews of Russia?"
 According to the same notebook, Hitler's response to the question was "Exterminate them as partisans."
 In Bauer's view, this is as close as historians will ever get to a definitive order from Hitler ordering the Holocaust.
-Bauer believes that, at about the same time, Hitler gave further verbal orders for the Holocaust, but unfortunately for historians, nobody bothered to write them down.
-What the Nazis called the "Final Solution of the Jewish Question" is considered to have been formalized at the Wannsee Conference on January 20, 1942, although Bauer has rejected this view, calling it a "silly story”.
+Bauer believed that, at about the same time, Hitler gave further verbal orders for the Holocaust, but unfortunately for historians, nobody bothered to write them down.
+What the Nazis called the "Final Solution of the Jewish Question" is considered to have been formalized at the Wannsee Conference on 20 January 1942, although Bauer rejected this view, calling it a "silly story”.

-Bauer disagrees with those who argue that the Holocaust was just another genocide.
-Though he agrees that there were other genocides in history, he argues that the Holocaust was the worst single case of genocide in history, in which every member of a nation was selected for annihilation.
-American historian Henry Friedlander argues that the Romani and the disabled were just as much victims of the Holocaust as the Jews were.
-However, Bauer has said that the Romani were subject to genocide (just not "the Holocaust") and he has supported the demands of the Romani for reparations from Germany.
+Bauer disagreed with those who argue that the Holocaust was just another genocide.
+Though he agreed that there were other genocides in history, he argued that the Holocaust was the worst single case of genocide in history, in which every member of a nation was selected for annihilation.
+American historian Henry Friedlander argued that the Romani and the disabled were just as much victims of the Holocaust as the Jews were.
+However, Bauer said that the Romani were subject to genocide (just not "the Holocaust") and he supported the demands of the Romani for reparations from Germany.

-Another trend that Bauer has denounced is the representation of the Holocaust as a mystical experience outside the normal range of human understanding.
-He has argued against the work of some Orthodox rabbis and theologians who say that the Holocaust was the work of God and part of a mysterious master plan for the Jewish people.
+Another trend that Bauer denounced was the representation of the Holocaust as a mystical experience outside the normal range of human understanding.
+He argued against the work of some Orthodox rabbis and theologians who have said that the Holocaust was the work of God and part of a mysterious master plan for the Jewish people.
 In Bauer's view, those who seek to promote this line of thinking argue that God is just and good, while simultaneously bringing down the Holocaust on the Jewish people.
-Bauer has argued that a God who inflicts the Shoah on his Chosen People is neither good nor just.
-Moreover, Bauer has argued that this line of reasoning robs Adolf Hitler of his evil: if Hitler was just fulfilling God's will regarding the Jews, then he was merely an instrument of divine wrath and did not choose to be evil.
+Bauer argued that a God who inflicts the Shoah on his Chosen People is neither good nor just.